federicominniti/FuzzingProject/README.md

-# FuzzingProject
+# Project for ICT Risk Assessment

-Project for ICT Risk Assessment
+This repository contains the experiments and the developed extensions for smaz and shoco.

-In this reposititory there are experiments and developed extensions (for smaz and shoco)
+The PDF documentation is available [here](https://github.com/federicominniti/FuzzingProject/blob/main/documentation.pdf)

-The documentation is available [here1](https://github.com/federicominniti/FuzzingProject/blob/main/documentation.pdf), while the presentation [here2](https://github.com/federicominniti/FuzzingProject/blob/main/presentation.pdf)
+The PDF presentation is available [here](https://github.com/federicominniti/FuzzingProject/blob/main/presentation.pdf)